anebz/cloud/Accreditations/aws_solutions_associate.md

 Other compute services:

 * Fargate: useful for microservices and launching containers in a serverless way, also helps with container cluster management.
+Removes the need to provision and manage servers, let you specify and pay for resources per application, and improve security through application isolation by design.
 For ECS & Fargate, specify CPU and memory at the task definition.
 * Beanstalk: PaaS service for webapps.
 Supports deployment from Docker containers.
 Capacity provisioning, load balancing, scaling and health monitoring are automatically handled.

 ## 2. Storage